LeeFred3042U/kitkat/docs/ARCHITECTURE.md

+# KitKat Architecture & Design

+This document details the internal design of KitKat.

 ## 1. Repository Initialization
-Logic for creating a new repository structure.
+Logic for creating a new repository structure (`.kitkat` folders, HEAD, etc.).

 ![Init Flow](architecture/init/init.png)

 ## 2. Staging Flow (Add)
-Logic for moving files from the Working Directory to the Index.
+Logic for moving files from the Working Directory to the Index (Staging Area).

 ![Add Flow](architecture/add/add.png)